 Goodwill is not amortized and is tested for impairment annually or more frequently if events or changes in circumstances indicate that the asset might be impaired.
 The impairment test is carried out in two steps.
 In the first step, the carrying amount of the reporting unit is compared with its fair value.
-When the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not to be impaired and the second step of the impairment test is unnecessary.
+When the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not to be impaired and the second step of the impairment test is unnecessary

-The second step is carried out when the carrying amount of a reporting unit exceeds its fair value, in which case, the implied fair value of the reporting unit's goodwill is compared with its carrying amount to measure the amount of the impairment loss, if any.
+The second step is necessary when the carrying amount of a reporting unit exceeds its fair value, in which case, the implied fair value of the reporting unit's goodwill is compared with its carrying amount to measure the amount of the impairment loss, if any.
 The implied fair value of goodwill is determined in the same manner as the value of goodwill is determined in a business combination, using the fair value of the reporting unit as if it were the purchase price.
 When the carrying amount of goodwill exceeds the implied fair value of the goodwill, an impairment loss is recognized in an amount equal to the excess.
 Impairment provisions are not reversed if there is a subsequent increase in the fair value of goodwill.

-(e) Revenue recognition:
+(f) Revenue recognition:

 The Partnership's revenue is primarily comprised of the sale of products and the provision of services.
 Revenue on sales of product is recognized based on fixed or determinable prices when the product has been delivered to the well site and the product has been mixed.
+For sales that are invoiced upon shipment of the product, deferred revenue is recorded for the portion of the product that has not been mixed.
 Revenue from field service charges is recognized based upon agreed daily, hourly or job rates, when the service is performed.
 Revenue will only be recognized when collection is reasonably assured.

-(f) Unit-based compensation:
+(q) Unit-based compensation:

-The Partnership uses the fair value method to account for options granted to employees and directors.
+The Partnership uses the fair value method to account for options granted to employees, officers and directors of the General Partners and certain service providers.
 Under the fair value method, the fair value of the options is estimated at the grant date using the Black-Scholes option pricing method, and such fair value is expensed over the vesting period, with a corresponding increase in contributed surplus.
 The amount of compensation expense and contributed surplus is reduced for options that are cancelled prior to vesting.
-Any consideration received upon the exercise of the unit based compensation together with the amount of non-cash compensation expense recognized in contributed surplus is recorded as an increase in unitholders' capital.
+Any consideration received upon the exercise of the unit-based compensation together with the amount of non-cash compensation expense recognized in contributed surplus is recorded as an increase in unitholders' capital.

-(q) Income taxes:
+(h) Income taxes:

 The income of the Partnership is taxed at the partner level.
 As a result, provisions for income and capital taxes are not made by the Partnership.
-These financial statements include the assets, liabilities, and operations of the Partnership and do not include the assets, liabilities, including income tax, of the partners.
+These consolidated financial statements include the assets, liabilities, and operations of the Partnership and its subsidiaries and do not include the assets, liabilities, including income tax, of the partners (see note 16 - Subsequent Events).

-(h) Measurement uncertainty:
+(i) Measurement uncertainty:

-The preparation of financial statements in conformity with Canadian generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
+The preparation of consolidated financial statements in conformity with Canadian generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the period.
 Such estimates include providing for amortization of property and equipment.
 Actual results could differ from these estimates.

-(i) Earnings per unit:
+(j) Earnings per unit: